milanofthe/pathsim/README.md

 The source code can be found in the [GitHub repository](https://github.com/milanofthe/pathsim) and is fully open source under **MIT license**.
 Consider starring PathSim to support its development.

-Check out the [roadmap](https://github.com/milanofthe/pathsim/blob/master/ROADMAP.md) to see what the future holds for **PathSim** or if you want to contribute but need ideas how!
+## Contributing and Future

+If you want to contribute to **PathSim**s development, check out the [community guidelines](https://pathsim.readthedocs.io/en/latest/contributing).
+If you are curious about what the future holds for **PathSim**, check out the [roadmap](https://pathsim.readthedocs.io/en/latest/roadmap)!

 ## Installation